Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 ## I Do
 HTTP is the common language of the web.
 Applications use HTTP to communicate, much

+Basic steps in HTTP are as follows.
+1. Client makes a request using 'GET'
+2.

 ## We Do